SecretX33/AutomaticWeaponRemoval/README.md

 This addon is made for World of Warcraft 3.3.5a

-This addon remove (swap) your weapons automatically when you get controlled by a variety os bosses, like Lady Deathwhisper, and a lot more, like removing Paladin's RF buff if you are not a tank.
+This addon remove (swap) your weapons automatically if you are melee and get controlled by a variety of bosses, like Lady Deathwhisper, and a lot more, like removing Paladin's RF buff if you are not a tank.

 No interface, most configs can be done by just using the slash commands, all configs related to classes and specs can be done in the Lua file.